 Do IPAs Have a Strong Flavor?

-IPA is a type of pale ale but has its own category for a reason.
-While most IPAs are made in a similar brewing fashion and share the pale, approach color of pale ales, the taste is different.
-As a general rule, IPAs contain a higher concentration of both hops and alcohol, leading to bolder flavors, often accompanied with citrus and fruity notes.
+IPA is a type of pale ale but is distinct for a reason.
+As a general rule, IPAs contain a higher concentration of hops, leading to bolder flavors, often accompanied with citrus and fruity notes.

 Of course, it’s also important to keep in mind that an IPA can range in style depending on the specific type of IPA.
-But as a whole, an IPA is distinct in its plentiful hops, light hue, and bolder concentration of alcohol– making for a strong beer compared to some other ales.
+More on that later!

 Do IPAs Have More Alcohol?

 This depends on the beer you’re drinking.
-IPAs don’t always have stronger alcohol content, as one would assume.
+IPAs don’t always have stronger alcohol content, as one might assume.

 Then, yeast converts this sugar to alcohol and CO2.
 The more sugar the yeast eats, the more alcohol it produces.